pwright/skupper-example-yaml/README.md

 #### Resources in east

 Like the one for west, here is the Skupper site definition for the east namespace.
-It includes the `ingress: none` setting since no ingress is required at this site for the Hello World example.
+It includes the `ingress: "false"` setting since no ingress is required at this site for the Hello World example.